VStahelin/VStahelin/README.md

   <img src="http://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=VStahelin&theme=github_dark" alt="Profile Details" />
 </p>

 ### 🚀 Featured Projects:

+- [white**Stone**_*dev*]([https://](https://www.instagram.com/whitestonedev)https://): Co-founded whiteStone_dev, a group of developers in Pedra Branca - Palhoça, that meets periodically to discuss technology trends.
+Each season of our meetings focuses on different topics aimed at sharing knowledge, networking, and exchanging experiences.
+The sessions are recorded and posted on our blog, providing access to those who couldn't attend.
 - [**Merry**](https://github.com/GomuGomuu/merry): APIaaS designed as a wallet for One Piece TCG players.
 Allows to manage their card collections, track values, and operate as a marketplace.
 (Python, DRF, Redis, Celery, Docker)
 - [**OLOP Price Scraping**](https://github.com/GomuGomuu/olop-price-scraping): Web scraper for OLOP site, merging common scraping tactics with selenium/bf4 with computer vision to collect card values, all served through a flask API (Python, Flask, Redis, BS4, OCR)
 - [**Portfolio**](https://github.com/VStahelin/portfolio): My personal portfolio project built with **React** and **TypeScript**. **~In progress** (Typescript, React, Tailwind)
 - [**CMS Portfolio**](https://github.com/VStahelin/cms-portfolio): Repository that serves as a CMS, which also includes an automated system to generate and update a file map (`site_map.json`) of static resources, including images and structured data, hosted on GitHub Pages.
 (GH Actions)
 - [**LOL Live Team Companion**](https://github.com/VStahelin/lol-live-team-companion): Little project to monitor League of Legends client and server live data to send everything to a shared dashboard. **~In progress**

 ### 📬 Get in Touch: